yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 With that said, it's a bit tricky to use such tools to distinguish unused code from code that will be used later on in some user scenario.
 That's probably the part that requires developer intervention and understanding of your application.
-But once you detected such code, it would probably be better to lazy load it when that scenario is likely to actually happen, rather than loading it upfront and penalize users for no reason.
+But once you detect such code, it would probably be better to lazy load it when that scenario is likely to actually happen, rather than loading it upfront and penalize users for no reason.